tofof/tofof.com/README.md

-The pelican source for my personal website.
+The source for my personal website.

 # Setup
 pip install markdown